-- All existing domain names outside of the wsu.edu name space must comply with this policy.
-Owners of domain names not within the scope of the policy must either seek an exception to this policy, request a new sub-domain name within the wsu.edu name space (e.g. wsu-department.com might change to department.wsu.edu), or remove their services from wsu.edu.
+10. All domain names outside of the wsu.edu name space must comply with this policy.
+Owners of domain names outside of the wsu.edu name space must either seek an exception to this policy, request a new sub-domain name within the wsu.edu name space (e.g., wsudepartment.com might change to department.wsu.edu), or remove their services from wsu.edu.
 WSU entities using approved third-party service providers must use domain names of the form xxxxx.wsu.edu (or xxxx.xxxx.wsu.edu), if custom domain names are supported by the service provider.
 See University Network Policies (Executive Policy #16) for more information on how to contract with third-party service providers.
 NOTE: Central ITS is responsible for this process.

-13. WSU reserves the right to rescind any listing within its authoritative domain name server.
+13. WSU reserves the right to rescind any listing within its authoritative DNS.
 Network service may be removed from the machine(s) that host the domain name(s) in question pending review.
 See University Network Policies (Executive Policy #16).

-- To request a new wsu.edu domain name — Contact the appropriate Central IT/IS manager.
-He/she is responsible for approving/disapproving initial requests.
+1. To request a new wsu.edu domain name –

-- To appeal a denied wsu.edu domain name – The requestor should submit additional written information or clarification in support of the request to the appropriate IT/IS manager and request a review by the Domain Name Review Committee.
+2. To appeal a denied wsu.edu domain name – The requestor must submit additional written information or clarification in support of the request to University Marketing and Communications and request a review by the Web Advisory Committee.

-Domain forwarding – Domain forwarding occurs when a registered domain name such as example.org is entered into a DNS server that is external to the actual location of the website associated with the domain name.
-The external DNS server forwards web requests to the computer system actually hosting the website.
-For example, if example.org was a registered domain name and was associated with a particular DNS server for forwarding purposes, then a user trying to view example.org would have his request “forwarded” to a second computer where the actual website exists.
-The domain forwarding DNS server acts a middleman to redirect traffic to a computer system that does not have its own DNS server.
+Domain forwarding – Domain forwarding occurs when a registered domain name such as example.org is entered into a DNS that is external to the actual location of the website associated with the domain name.
+The external DNS forwards web requests to the computer system actually hosting the website.
+For example, if example.org was a registered domain name and was associated with a particular DNS for forwarding purposes, then a user trying to view example.org would have their request “forwarded” to a second computer where the actual website exists.
+The domain forwarding DNS acts as the go-between to redirect traffic to a computer system that does not have its own DNS.

 Domain Name Server (DNS) – A computer system running a Domain Name Service.
-Often, such computers are dedicated to DNS activities and are simply referred to as DNS servers or just “the DNS.”
-Many registered holders of second-level domain names will operate and maintain their own DNS server.
-The computer at WSU identified as centaur (IP address 184.108.40.206) is the primary WSU DNS server.
+Often, such computers are dedicated to DNS activities and are simply referred to as DNS or just the DNS.
+Many registered holders of second-level domain names operate and maintain their own DNS.
+WSU operates authoritative DNS for the wsu.edu domain, as well as for selected .org domains in accordance with this policy.
 Entries into the DNS are used to match up common alphabetic domain names such as stat.wsu.edu or example.org with the unique numeric identifier, which allows outside computers to connect and establish web activity.

 Domain Name Service – A special computer application that translates domain names into a unique numeric identifier, which is used for computer-to-computer communications.
 Because domain names are alphabetic, they’re easier to remember.
-The Internet, however, is really based on worldwide, unique numeric identifiers (IP Addresses).
-Every time you use a domain name, a DNS server must translate the name into the corresponding IP address.
-For example, the domain name www.example.com might translate to 220.127.116.11.
+The Internet however, is really based on worldwide, unique numeric identifiers (IP Addresses).
+Every time you use a domain name, a DNS must translate the name into the corresponding IP address.
+For example, the domain name www.example.com might translate to 188.8.131.52.

-IT/IS Manager – The person responsible for servers directly authorized by IT/IS departments (WSU IT in Pullman, Information Services in Spokane, Tri-Cities, Vancouver, College of Nursing, etc).
+ITS Manager – The person responsible for DNS directly authorized by ITS departments (WSU ITS in Pullman, and ITS in Everett, Spokane, Tri-Cities, and Vancouver).